oracle/terraform-provider-oci/website/docs/r/database_autonomous_database.html.markdown

 * `db_workload` - (Optional) The autonomous database workload type.
 OLTP indicates an Autonomous Transaction Processing database and DW indicates an Autonomous Data Warehouse.
 The default is OLTP.
     * `OLTP` - For Autonomous Database workload type.
     * `DW` - For Autonomous Data Warehouse workload type.
 * `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
-Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - (Optional) (Updatable) The user-friendly name for the Autonomous Database.
 The name does not have to be unique.
 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `is_auto_scaling_enabled` - (Optional) (Updatable) Indicates if auto scaling is enabled for the Autonomous Database CPU core count.
 The default value is false.
 Note that auto scaling is available for [serverless deployments](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adboverview.htm#AEI) only.
 * `is_dedicated` - (Optional) True if the database uses the [dedicated deployment](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adbddoverview.htm) option.
 * `is_preview_version_with_service_terms_accepted` - (Optional) If set to true, indicates that an Autonomous Database preview version is being provisioned, and that the preview version's terms of service have been accepted.
 Note that preview version software is only available for [serverless deployments](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adboverview.htm#AEI).
 * `license_model` - (Optional) (Updatable) The Oracle license model that applies to the Oracle Autonomous Database.
-The default is BRING_YOUR_OWN_LICENSE.
-Note that when provisioning an Autonomous Database using the [dedicated deployment](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adbddoverview.htm) option, this attribute must be null.
+The default for Autonomous Database using the [shared deployment] is BRING_YOUR_OWN_LICENSE.
+Note that when provisioning an Autonomous Database using the [dedicated deployment](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adbddoverview.htm) option, this attribute must be null because the attribute is already set on Autonomous Exadata Infrastructure level.
 * `source` - (Optional) The source of the database: Use NONE for creating a new Autonomous Database.
 Use DATABASE for creating a new Autonomous Database by cloning an existing Autonomous Database.
 * `source_id` - (Required when source=DATABASE) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the source Autonomous Database that you will clone to create a new Autonomous Database.
 * `whitelisted_ips` - (Optional) (Updatable) The client IP access control list (ACL).
 Only clients connecting from an IP address included in the ACL may access the Autonomous Database instance.
 This is an array of CIDR (Classless Inter-Domain Routing) notations for a subnet.